Sand Hutton Light Railway: History

-After the First World War Walker obtained an order under the Light Railway Act that allowed him to extend the existing Sand Hutton Miniature Railway to 7+3/4 mi to allow the railway to serve as the primary transportation system for the estate and link it to the North Eastern Railway (NER) at Warthill.
+After the First World War Walker obtained an order under the Light Railways Act 1896, the Sand Hutton Light Railway Order 1920 (SR&O 1920/807), that allowed him to extend the existing Sand Hutton Miniature Railway to 7+3/4 mi to allow the railway to serve as the primary transportation system for the estate and link it to the North Eastern Railway (NER) at Warthill.
 Construction of the extension was nearing completion by the end of 1920 when it became clear that more substantial rolling stock would be required for the line to fulfill its purpose.